dat515-2025/info/policy.md

 Some of the assignments _may_ be automatically approved by QuickFeed when sufficiently many tests pass; these does not require any manual approval.

 For assignments that require TA approval, _you must_ present your solution to a member of the teaching staff.
+Each assignment has a defined **passing threshold**, which must be met for the lab to be approved.
 For group assignments, each group member must **individually** present and explain their work to a TA for approval.
 This should be done during lab hours.
 Approval can take place in-person or remotely via Discord.